ciardorje/Multi-Season_Spatial_MSOM/README.md

 <br>

 In the first year of sampling we didn't have any prior knowledge of species occurence.
 However, from year 2 onwards we have some idea of whether or not a species occured at a site in the previous year.
 We can incorporate this knowledge in our models for years 2, 3 and 4.
 To do this we define a second occurence model, which is only executed if the data is from year 2, 3 or 4.
-We express this criterion using an ```} else {``` statement, which is linked to the ```if(year = 1)``` statement above, i.e., ```if year > 1``` perform the model above, ```else``` perform the model below.
+We express this criterion using an ```} else {``` statement, which is linked to the ```if(year == 1)``` statement above, i.e., ```if(year == 1)``` perform the model above, ```else``` perform the model below.

 ```r
       } else {